oshi/oshi/UPGRADING.md

 The `Processor` interface, which represented one of an array of logical processor objects, was renamed `CentralProcessor` and represents the entire System CPU which may contain multiple logical processors.
 Methods applicable to an individual logical processor were modified to return arrays.

+The `HardwareAbstractionLayer`'s `getProcessors()` method was renamed to `getProcessor()` and now returns a singular `CentralProcessor` object.

 Specific changes to `CentralProcessor` methods:
 * The constructor no longer takes a processor number argument and the `getProcessorNumber()` method was removed
 * The deprectated `getLoad()` method was removed.
 Use